sdslabs/sdslabs.github.com/_posts/2022/2022-01-26-dev-experience-2022.md

 I ended up creating a 2D space shooter for my submission.
 Though I didn't make it in the top 10, It was still a great experience for me and is a fond memory (*My first hackathon*, first of many)

 Around this time I started developing an interest in Information Security and CTFs too.
-I attended some workshops by InfoSecIITR and found it very cool.
+I attended some workshops by InfoSecIITR and found the field quite exciting.

 Fast Forward to...

 #### The Recruitments

 SDSLabs held many events for recruitments (Syntax Error, Makers, noobCTF) and a recruitment test.
 I attempted their recruitment test which was mostly problem solving and basic programming questions.
 There was a section on technological advancements and questions like *"Why do you think coding is a superpower?"*.
-I found this very interesting as this was not there in other groups' test and though this section carried no weightage, I attempted it (As it interested me).
+I found this very interesting as this was not there in other groups' test and though this section carried no weightage, I attempted it (as it piqued my interest).

 A few days later, I got a call for interview.
 The interview was conducted in 2 parts.
-First one was basic problem solving, and we also discussed internet protocols and basic web vulnerabilities.
+First one was basic problem solving, and we also discussed basic networking and webapp vulnerabilities.

-The 2nd round was based on my interests, how I would tackle a real world problem and any questions I would like to ask SDSLabs.
-I was asked to create the Tic-Tac-Toe game and a library management system.
-This was also a fanboy moment for me as Twarit Waikar was one of the interviewers (SDSLabs 2021 alumnus).
-He is a game developer and worked extensively on [Rubeus](https://github.com/sdslabs/Rubeus) and [Rootex](https://github.com/sdslabs/Rootex) game engines.
-I had read his blogs and looked at his games and the game engines and was pretty impressed by that (*Making a game engine seemed a very huge undertaking to me*).
-I asked them about game engines and game development and web security.
+The second round was based on my interests and my ability to tackle real world problems.
+I was asked to come up for high levels designs for Tic-Tac-Toe and a library management system.
+This was also a fanboy moment for me as one of the interviewers was Twarit Waikar (SDSLabs 2021 alumnus), a game developer who had worked extensively on SDSLabs's game engines Rubeus and Rootex.
+I had read his blogs and looked at his games and the game engines and was thoroughly impressed by his work (Making a game engine seemed like a very huge undertaking to me).
+At the end of this round, I was given time to let loose with any queries I had for SDSLabs, an opportunity I made good use of.
+I asked them about game engines, game development and web security.

 ## The Second Semester